 POLI8032.
 Selected topics in public administration (6 credits)

 This course examines selected topics that address the key issues in the theory and practice of public administration.
 It will be offered from time to time as resources permit.
-Assessment: 100% coursework

 POLI8033.
 Program evaluation (6 credits)